Watterson estimators for Next Generation Sequencing: from trios to autopolyploids: Introduction

-In our framework, we treat all these cases within an unified approach.
+In our framework, we deal with all these cases as special instances of a general, unified approach.
 Data are represented by NGS or Sanger sequences coming from several units.
 Units can be haploid, diploid or polyploid individuals or pools, each one containing a different number of lineages.
-We derive Maximum Composite Likelihood estimators for a large class of data.
-These MCL estimators are not unbiased, but we show that they can be well approximated by unbiased estimators similar to the Watterson estimator.
-We propose this class of unbiased estimators as generalized Watterson estimators for a large class of NGS data, such as multiple haploid/diploid/polyploid individuals, pools, trios, inbred lines, and combinations of these.
-We discuss their relation with other estimators that have been proposed in the literature, showing that many of our estimators admit two equivalent but seemingly different forms.
+In section \ref{sec_genwatt}, we derive Maximum Composite Likelihood estimators for a generic class of data.
+These MCL estimators are not unbiased, but we show that they can be well approximated by unbiased estimators that share the same functional form as the Watterson estimator.
+In section \ref{sec_ngs}, we propose these unbiased estimators as generalized Watterson estimators for a large class of NGS data, such as multiple haploid/diploid/polyploid individuals, pools, trios, inbred lines, and combinations of them.
+We present explicit formulae for these estimators in section \ref{sec_cases}.
+We discuss their relation with other estimators that have been proposed in the literature, showing in section \ref{sec_dual} that many of our estimators admit two equivalent but seemingly different forms.
 As a byproduct, this equivalence implies a set of combinatorial identities.
-Finally, we treat in details the case of single or multiple autopolyploid individuals and we provide the Watterson estimator for autopolyploids.
+Finally, in section \ref{sec_poly} we treat in details the case of single and multiple autopolyploid individuals and we provide the Watterson estimator for autopolyploids.